In this product guide:

 - 6. Lightweight tempo trainer for treadmill runs: Nike ZoomX Streakfly

 - 7. Lightweight tempo trainer for treadmill runs: Brooks Hyperion

 - 8. Speed shoe for treadmill runs: adidas adios 8

 - 9. Speed shoe for treadmill runs: Asics Hyper Speed 3

-But hey, we get it.
 Most people run on treadmills only if they have to.
-Maybe you’re a business traveler trying to catch a quick workout.
+Maybe you’re a business traveler trying to catch a quick workout between meetings.
 Or you live in one of these cities where the polluted air turns the lungs black.

 We’ll begin by stating the very, very obvious: